-Copenhagen has a number of linear parks of which the largest and most ambitious is Superkilen in the district of Nørrebro just to the north of the city centre.
+Copenhagen has a number of linear parks of which the most ambitious is Superkilen in the district of Nørrebro just to the north of the city centre.
 The north section of the park forms a green wedge down from Tagensvej - a major road - and continues through to Nørrebrogade and then, across that main shopping street, the series of parks runs on to link with Nørrebroparken.

 Superkilen or Super Wedge follows the route of an old railway that cut through the district which explains the long narrow site with much of it behind buildings.
 There is a mixture of architecture, including some good industrial buildings that have been adapted to new uses, and some apartment buildings look down on the space but, unlike a square or street, it is not enclosed or defined by building facades.

 In strict architectural terms, the shape of the park seems odd and irregular with space leaking out so the opposite of Skydebanehaven or Shooting Gallery Park in the city that is enclosed by housing so that it is almost like a secret garden or secret playground owned by the community.

 However, at Superkilen, if space leaks out, that means that the opposite or reverse is true, so spaces run into the park to draw local people in to make it a strong and important part of everyday life in the neighbourhood.

 This area that has seen a number of public disturbances for a number of different reasons but having written about the recent publication of a new government policy for ghettoes in Denmark it seemed important to highlight the rejuvenation of this public space as a deliberate and very positive intervention by planners for social reasons.

 Work started in 2010 and the park was completed in 2012.
 The team behind the design and its realisation was BIG, the architectural firm of Bjarke Ingels, with Toptek 1 and the Superflex group.